 Rock Springs Trail–A 1.0-mile trail exploring Rock Springs.

-Kelso Dunes–A 3 mile roundtrip hike exploring a popular sand dune.
+Kelso Dunes–A 3-mile roundtrip hike exploring a popular sand dune.

-Tuetonic Peak Trail–A 3-mile roundtrip hike to see the highest concentration of Joshua trees in the world, Trailhead is 12 miles south of Interstate 15 on Cima Road.
+Teutonic Peak Trail–A 3-mile roundtrip hike to see the highest concentration of Joshua trees in the world, Trailhead is 12 miles south of Interstate 15 on Cima Road.

-Top 35 Things to do in San Diego
+Top 35 Things to Do in San Diego

 Animals of the Mojave Desert